wfcovid19/wfcovid19.github.io/index.md

 # IF YOU NEED HELP

+We will help if we can.

-<p>Contact the group for your ward using the phone or email listed below.</p>
+Contact the group for your ward using the phone or email listed below.

 <table class="table table-bordered">
 <thead>